 The Mallory Grant seeks to support ongoing scholarly interest in the parliamentary system of government.
 Its purpose is to sponsor original research about Parliament, broadly understood, including projects that depart from or challenge traditional topics and methodologies of parliamentary study in Canada.

 We encourage analysts from parliamentary institutions, academics, journalists, and other research professionals to submit a research proposal.
-CSPG believes in the inclusion of diverse voices, including those of individuals who are Indigenous, Black, people of colour, women, LGBTQ2+ and persons with disabilities, and encourages applicants with these identities or who are members of other equity-seeking communities to apply.
+CSPG believes in the inclusion of diverse voices, including those of individuals who are Indigenous, Black, people of colour, women, and 2SLGBTQI+, and encourages applicants with these identities or who are members of other equity-seeking communities to apply.
 Special consideration will be given to early career scholars and researchers.

 The grant will allow the recipient to fund research activities, such as hiring research assistant(s), collecting and processing data, travelling for research purposes (including data collection and research dissemination) and publishing results.